Text processing

 - Sanitizing a string to ensure that it satisfies a known set of rules.
 For example, to check if a given string matches password rules.

-- Filtering or extracting portions on an abstract level like alphabets, numbers, punctuation and so on.
+- Filtering or extracting portions on an abstract level like alphabets, digits, punctuation and so on.

 - Qualified string replacement.
 For example, at the start or the end of a string, only whole words, based on surrounding text, etc.